Diamond: Hardness

-Diamond is the hardest known natural material on both the Vickers scale and the Mohs scale.
+Diamond is the hardest material on the qualitative Mohs scale.
+To conduct the quantitative Vickers hardness test, samples of materials are struck with a pyramid of standardized dimensions using a known force – a diamond crystal is used for the pyramid to permit a wide range of materials to be tested.
+From the size of the resulting indentation, a Vickers hardness value for the material can be determined.
 Diamond's great hardness relative to other materials has been known since antiquity, and is the source of its name.
 This does not mean that it is infinitely hard, indestructible, or unscratchable.
 Indeed, diamonds can be scratched by other diamonds and worn down over time even by softer materials, such as vinyl phonograph records.

 Diamond hardness depends on its purity, crystalline perfection, and orientation: hardness is higher for flawless, pure crystals oriented to the <111> direction (along the longest diagonal of the cubic diamond lattice).
 Therefore, whereas it might be possible to scratch some diamonds with other materials, such as boron nitride, the hardest diamonds can only be scratched by other diamonds and nanocrystalline diamond aggregates.

 The hardness of diamond contributes to its suitability as a gemstone.
 Because it can only be scratched by other diamonds, it maintains its polish extremely well.
 Unlike many other gems, it is well-suited to daily wear because of its resistance to scratching—perhaps contributing to its popularity as the preferred gem in engagement or wedding rings, which are often worn every day.